igm/igm.github.io/content/post/sockjs-for-go-ii-lessons-learned.md

 +++

-It's been a while since implementing <a href="http://blog.igormihalik.com/2012/12/sockjs-for-go.html" target="_blank">SockJS library for Go</a>.
+It's been a while since implementing <a href="{{< relref "post/sockjs-for-go.md" >}}" target="_blank">SockJS library for Go</a>.
 Since then I learned couple of new things about the language and runtime.
 So here I'll try to summarise what it was.

 <!--more-->
 <h2>Ad: Concurrent Safe Data Structure of Connections </h2>